randimaS/ballerina-usecases/database-transaction/README.md

 ballerina run ReservationDBService.bal

 ```
-3. Invoke the API with following URL and payload
+4. Invoke the API with POST request using following URL and payload

 ```
 http://localhost:9090/reservationcrud/add